fullscreen-triangle/four-sided-triangle/README.md

 - Reranking of transformation approaches based on effectiveness
 - Semantic enhancement of queries for improved downstream processing
 - Throttle detection and bypass strategies for uninterrupted operation

+**Specialized Models**:
+- **BGE Reranker (BAAI/bge-reranker-base)**: A cross-encoder that outputs a single relevance score, used to select the most effective transformation strategy when multiple approaches are available.

 #### Stage 2: Domain Knowledge Extraction
 **Purpose**: Extracts and organizes domain-specific knowledge relevant to the query.